utsav87589/Flight-Price-EDA/README.md

 - fixed the plot issue
 - made the test.csv for distance based models
 - saved and used the scaler for the data

+### 6.

+- fixed the path from hard-coding to varaible type
+- pipeline to apply the outlers and scaling part made smoother
+- deleted the extra uneccesary repetitive code